qualityshepherd/brine/posts/southern_coast.md

  5   | **Ghost Caravan**, half-buried remnants of a merchant caravan.
 Among the weathered wagons: spice barrels (still fragrant), bolts of silk (perfectly preserved), and brass-bound chests.
 The ghostly merchants defend their cargo; still hoping to complete their delivery to Yagul Fane.
  6 | **Trapped Dybbuk** A spirit trapped in an ornate silver cage, unable to possess the living.
 She has a letter containing an ancient possession ritual.
 If the party delivers this letter to someone of their choosing, she will share the victim's wealth once possessed.
  7   | **Rune Stone** a weathered stone that transports anyone touching it to its twin in an adjacent hex (d6: 6=North, continuing clockwise) during twilight (1 hour at dusk/dawn).
 This is the secret to the Sandits appearing from nowhere and they will kill to protect it.
 The stones are typically half-buried in sand and easily overlooked.
- 8   | **Lost Mage** asks the party how to get back to Yagul Fane without admitting the he is lost.
+ 8   | **Lost Mage** asks the party how to get back to Yagul Fane without admitting he is lost.
  9   | **Nomadic Tribe** Know the sands better than you know your home.
 Their hospitality is legendary, their vengeance more so.
 They may trade information in exchange for assistance in fending off Sandits.
  10  | **Oasis Mirage**, a cache of valuable relics hidden beneath the shimmering surface of water.
 Grasping at them yields only sand.
 Twilight reveals the truth: they are just a reflection; the real pool floats inverted twenty feet above.
  11+ | No encounter